dario-marvin/MachineLearningDigits/README.md

  [  0   0   0   0   0   0   0   0   0 109]]

 ```
-Since only 3 predictions are wrong, we plot the images in question, together with real and predicted values.
+From the confusion matrix we understand that 2 images whose real value was 6 were wrongly classified as 6 instead, and one 4 was classified as 1.
+We plot the images in question, together with their real and predicted values.

 <p align="center">
   <img src="https://github.com/dario-marvin/MachineLearningDigits/blob/master/wrong_predictions.png">